 The benefits of freelancing

 One of the reasons that freelance work is growing so quickly is that big companies are outsourcing work to independent contractors instead of keeping that work in-house.
 At the same time, there are some major benefits to freelancing, which is why more and more people are choosing it as a long-term option.

 Let’s take a close look at the pros of freelancing:

 The hours are flexible as heck.

 This is one of the reasons I started freelancing.
-I was in college full time and raising three kids, so freelancing as a side hustle made much more sense than a traditional part-time job.
+I was in college and raising three kids, so freelancing as a side hustle made much more sense than a traditional part-time job.
 I could work after my kids went to bed, on the weekends, or if I had a spare hour or two during the day.